DDoxZ/Amazon-DynamoDB/README.md

 # Amazon-DynamoDB
-Data Base similar to Amazon DynamoDB in C
+Data Base similar to Amazon DynamoDB, made in C

 **This Project was made in collaboration with two other classmates:**<br>
 Pedro Simoes